Ventilating a shed

 Why would I want to ventilate my shed?

 The two reasons for ventilating a shed are to disperse excess heat in the summer and also to prevent the moist, damp, stale air in the winter months.
+Having proper ventilation is a great way to make it much more pleasant to spend time in your shed.

 The main reason that a shed heats up in the summer is due to the sun shining directly onto the roof.
 Because the roof is pointing almost directly at the sun it absorbs significantly more energy than the walls.
 This build-up of heat can make it uncomfortably hot in the shed for humans or animals and in the extreme can warp timber or melt plastic components.